MasterOfGrey/ATR-Extra-Frames/README.md

 ## Features
 This mod reworks a few existing frames for engineering consistency, tweaks the tech tree and unlock points, and adds a variety of extras.

+Also includes code to ensure that the carrying capacity improvements from framework upgrades are applied to weight limits for all purposes including caravans.

 ### Altered Frames:
 * Hydraulic (fixed carrying capacity bonus due to limitations of hydraulic actuators)
 * Refined (increased pawn beauty and flat social impact buff from looking nice)